You must pay tax to the IRS but your W-4 form lets you decide when to pay it.

-The details to your specific situation (such as your filing status, number of children, etc) will determine how you should fill out your W-4.
+The details to your specific situation (such as your filing status, number of children, etc.) will determine how you complete your W-4.

 If your parents claim you:

-If you’re being claimed as a dependent on someone’s tax return, you’ll want to claim 0 allowances.
+If you’re being claimed as a dependent on someone else’s tax return, you’ll most likely want to claim zero allowances.
 This is because your parents are claiming you as an exemption, rather than you claiming yourself.

-- & Working One Job: If you definitely want a refund, claim 0.
-However, you will have more tax withheld from each paycheck, meaning smaller paychecks.
-Choosing to claim 1 allowance will guarantee you a refund at the end of the tax year, without having the maximum tax withheld from your pay.
-Claiming two allowances will most likely get you the closest to your tax obligations, but when everything is said and done you may end up owing the IRS a modest sum.
+- and working one job: If you definitely want a refund, claim zero.
+However, you will have more tax withheld from each paycheck, meaning less take-home pay.
+Claim one allowance and you will most likely see a refund after filing your tax return, without having the maximum tax withheld from your pay.
+Claiming two allowances will most likely get you the closest to your tax obligations, but when everything is said and done you may end up owing the IRS a small amount.

-- & Working Two Jobs: If you work two jobs and are filing as single, ideally you would claim one allowance at each job.
-If you already claimed 0 at one job, claim 2 allowances at the other job.
+- and working two jobs: If you work two jobs and are filing as single, ideally you would claim one allowance at each job.
+If you already claimed zero at one job, claim two allowances at the other job.
 If you want a larger refund when tax season rolls around, claim one allowance at one job and zero at the other.

-- Without Kids: You should claim 2 allowances if your spouse does not work.
-If your spouse does work, each of you should claim 1 allowance.
+- with no kids: Claim two allowances if your spouse does not work.
+If your spouse does work, each of you should claim one allowance.

-- With Kids: If you are married with a kid, you and your spouse combined should generally claim 3 allowances.
-For each additional child, add an allowance.
-So, if you’re married with two kids, as a couple, you would claim a total of 4 allowances, meaning each of you would ideally claim 2 allowances on your W-4s.
+- with kids: If you’re married with one kid, you and your spouse combined should generally claim three allowances.
+For each additional child, add one allowance.
+That being said, if you’re married with two kids, you and your spouse would claim a total of four allowances, meaning each of you would ideally claim two allowances on your W-4 forms.

 - You can claim additional allowances if your filing status is head of household.
-In other words, if you’re single with two kids and eligible for head of household filing status, you would claim four allowances.
+Therefore, if you’re single with two kids and eligible for the head of household filing status, you would claim four allowances on your W-4.

 Allowances can be difficult to determine.
 When in doubt, follow the W-4 worksheets available to you.
 They’re not required (you don’t even need to give them to your employer) but they’re there to help you.
 Everyone should complete the Personal Allowances Worksheet on the first page of the W-4.
-Those who plan to itemize deductions should complete the Deductions and Adjustments Worksheet on page 2 and those with two jobs or a spouse who works should complete the Two-Earners/Multiple Jobs Worksheet on page 2 also.
+Those who plan to itemize deductions should complete the Deductions and Adjustments Worksheet on page 2 and those with two jobs or a spouse who works should complete the Two-Earners/Multiple Jobs Worksheet.

 If you still need help, the IRS Withholding Calculator tool will help you determine your allowances.

 When you file your return, make sure your withholding more or less lines up with your tax obligations.
-If you have a big tax bill after filing, you’ll want to lower your number of allowances on your W-4.
+If you have a big tax bill after filing, you’ll want to lower the amount of allowances on your W-4 for next year.

 You Can Adjust Your W-4 Allowances

 Remember to adjust your W-4 if there are major changes in your life.
-If you get married or divorced, or gain or lose a dependent, you will need to change the number of allowances you claim.
+If you get married or divorced, or gain or lose a dependent, you will need to update the number of allowances you claim.
 Likewise, if you become or cease to be someone else’s dependent you will likely have to change your withholding.
 Your W-4 changes will go into effect immediately for the following pay period and can be done as often as necessary.

-Withholding is something everyone needs to pay attention to, whether you’re looking ahead to the upcoming tax season or filing back tax returns online, it’s important to choose wisely.
+Withholding is something everyone needs to pay attention to.
+Whether you’re looking ahead to the upcoming tax season or filing back tax returns online, it’s important to choose wisely.

-If you’re not happy with your refund amount after filing your taxes, think about changing the number of allowances on your W-4.
+Not happy with your refund amount after filing your taxes?
+Think about changing the number of allowances on your W-4.